-Alice Fisher is a partner in Latham & Watkins' Washington, D.C. office and is a member of the firm’s Executive Committee.
-She focuses her practice on white collar criminal investigations, internal investigations, and advises clients on a range of criminal matters, including:
+Alice Fisher is a partner in Latham’s Washington, D.C. office and a member of the firm’s Executive Committee.
+She focuses her practice on white collar criminal investigations and internal investigations, and advises clients on a range of criminal matters and civil government enforcement matters.

-Government enforcement inquiries and investigations in front of the US Department of Justice (DOJ), including the Drug Enforcement Administration, the Securities and Exchange Commission, the Consumer Fraud Protection Bureau, and Congress
+- Government enforcement inquiries and investigations in front of the US Department of Justice (DOJ), including the Drug Enforcement Administration (DEA), the Securities and Exchange Commission (SEC), the Consumer Fraud Protection Bureau, and Congress

 From 2005-2008, Ms. Fisher served as assistant attorney general in charge of the Criminal Division of the US DOJ.
 As assistant attorney general, Ms. Fisher led more than 750 attorneys and staff responsible for federal criminal enforcement policy as well as handling criminal matters in federal courts across the country in all areas of federal criminal law enforcement.

 Under her leadership, the Criminal Division pursued a broad array of federal criminal investigations and prosecutions, with particular focus on corporate fraud matters, including securities fraud, procurement fraud, financial institution fraud, anti-money laundering, healthcare fraud, computer hacking and cyber security, national security, as well as US-domestic and international corruption.

 Ms. Fisher also chaired the National Procurement Fraud Task Force, supervised the Medicare Fraud Strike Force, and served as a member of the President's Corporate Fraud Task Force.